 By Slavomir Belis, English <> Slovak Translator.
 Reproduced with permission.

 Translators are language professionals.
 They are applied linguists, competent writers, diplomats, and educated amateurs.
-Like linguists, translators have to be capable of discerning subtleties and nuances in their languages, researching terminology and colloquialisms, and handling new developments in their languages.
-Like writers, translators have to be accustomed to working long hours alone on a subject which is usually specialised and with a language that few people around them know.
+Like linguists, certified translators have to be capable of discerning subtleties and nuances in their languages, researching terminology and colloquialisms, and handling new developments in their languages.
+Like writers, translators have to be accustomed to working long hours alone on a subject that is usually specialized and with a language that few people around them know.
 Like diplomats, translators have to be sensitive to the cultural and social differences which exist in their languages and be capable of addressing these issues when translating.
 And like educated amateurs, translators have to know the basics and some of the details about the subjects they deal with.
-The above is an image which professional translators aspire to achieve with varying degrees of success.
+The above is an image that professional translators aspire to achieve with varying degrees of success.
 Not all translators need to overflow with these qualities.
 They must, however, have them in sufficient measure to be able to translate their material in a manner acceptable to their clients.

-A good translator is by definition bilingual.
+A good certified translator is by definition bilingual.
 However, the opposite is not necessarily true.
 A born and bred bilingual will still need several things to become a translator – will have to be able to read and understand the source language material thoroughly, have the skills and ability to write well in the target language, have knowledge of the field in which she/he will translate, have the ability to work with the latest word-processing and communications HW and SW.
 Good translators must be committed to honing and polishing their language skills throughout their professional life.
 In other words, professional translators are always learning.

-A good translation requires the right skills, subject knowledge and experience, firm commitment & enthusiasm, great attention to details, the right flair and superb fluency.
+A good translation requires the right skills, subject knowledge and experience, firm commitment & enthusiasm, great attention to detail, the right flair and superb fluency.
 If just one of these is missing, quality is the first casualty.
 The best translation is the one that no one recognizes as a translation.
-Word for word ins't good enough.
+Word for word isn't good enough.
 It must read naturally, yet remain is faithful to the original without adding extraneous text.
 There can be no loss of precision and colour of the original text when translated as it must also maintain the integrity of the original message.